Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 ---
 title: Host platform tools using Docker for Windows
 summary: Host the ServicePulse and ServiceControl platform tools using Docker Windows Containers for Server and Desktops
-reviewed: 2020-12-14
+reviewed: 2024-02-21
 component: ServiceControl
 hidden: true
 related:
 - samples/hosting/docker
 ---

 NOTE: This sample is **not production ready**.
-Ports in the containers are remotely accessible and the sample is targeted to developers.
+Ports in the containers are remotely accessible, and the sample is targeted to developers.

 This sample shows how to host the [ServicePulse](/servicepulse/) and [ServiceControl](/servicecontrol/) platform tools in Docker Windows Containers for Server and Desktops .
 It makes use of `docker-compose` to set up all platform tool components.